opencv/opencv/.github/ISSUE_TEMPLATE.md

      to reduce attachment size
    * Use PNG for images, if you report some CV related bug, but not image reader issue
-   * Attach the image as archite to the ticket, if you report some reader issue.
+   * Attach the image as archive to the ticket, if you report some reader issue.
      Image hosting services compress images and it breaks the repro code.
    * Provide ONNX file for some public model or ONNX file with with random weights, if you report ONNX parsing or handling issue.
 Architecture details diagram